 A lot of folks shy away from baking bread or dinner rolls for the holiday table.
 We understand.
 Baking bread takes time.
 It takes finesse.
 And it takes guests who aren’t eschewing carbs, refined flours, gluten, dairy, non-foraged foods, or all of the above.
-This dinner rolls recipe, however, is practically instant gratification with it’s blink-and-you’ll-miss-it rise.
+This dinner rolls recipe, however, is practically instant gratification with its blink-and-you’ll-miss-it rise.
 It practically makes itself thanks to its straightforward mixing method.
 And it’s otherworldly in terms of the resulting light, airy, squishy, slightly sweet, tender, buttery, completely addictive pull-apart rolls that we find darn near irresistible.
 So go on.
-That’s two out of three concerns we just eliminated.
-As for those who choose to decline for their own personal reasons, well, that just means more for the rest of us.
+We’ve eradicated two out of three concerns you had.
+As for those who choose to decline for their own personal reasons, well, that just means more for the rest of us.–Kelsey Nixon

 - 1/2 cup honey